hweidner/hello/README.md

 License
 -------

 This software is released under the MIT license.
+See the file [LICENSE](LICENSE) for a full text of the MIT license.